Display of my profile picture

 Information About Me

-Hobby: I love to volunteer for societal-building activities, enjoy playing and watching football, am passionate about new technology (AI monster), and like spending time with my family.
+Hobby: I love to volunteer for societal-building activities, enjoy playing and watching (Chelsea FC Fun for life!) football, am passionate about new technology, and like spending time with my family.
 I am mostly coding and reading about APIs for new challenges.

 Projects